buildpacks/rfcs/text/0000-graceful-stack-upgrades.md

 Why should we *not* do this?

-* This proposal results in a one-time penalty per-image of a slow re-build due to busting the cache.
+* This proposal results in a one-time penalty per-image of a slow rebuild due to busting the cache.
 However, sometimes it is safe to re-use layers across stacks.
 Not all users may appreciate this behavior.
 * If either of `io.buildpacks.stack.id` or `CNB_STACK_ID` is unset, this effectively disables caching.